heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

-Now, if the user ```eleanore``` who is a nurse in the general ward, accesses the same record of  of Mona Vance under http://localhost:8080/api/patients/0 the following respone is sent:
+Now, if the user ```eleanore``` who is a nurse in the general ward, accesses the same record of Mona Vance under http://localhost:8080/api/patients/0 the following response is sent:

 ```JSON
 {